-- 10. It is widely acknowledged that the Scheme Land has been and continues to be subject to anti-social behaviour, including criminal damage, arson and drug related issues.
-This is in part attributable to their location, under-utilisation and lack of connectivity to the wider area.
-The existing Gardens lack natural surveillance, which would help to reduce anti-social behaviour. - 11.
+- 10. It is widely acknowledged that the Scheme Land has been and continues to be subject to anti-social behaviour, including criminal damage, arson and drug related issues.27 This is in part attributable to their location, under-utilisation and lack of connectivity to the wider area.28 The existing Gardens lack natural surveillance, which would help to reduce antisocial behaviour. - 11.
 Whilst the inquiry has heard from interested parties that object to the Scheme, it is significant that none of those have seriously challenged the need for the riverside area to be improved or the desirability of doing so.
-Even Mr Cremin, the Chair of the TRT, has described the current Gardens as only a "stage in the progression towards a genuine riverside park".
-Other objectors to the Scheme have recognised the issues with the Scheme Land and the scope for improvements, in particular: - a.
-The desirability of removing the existing "dereliction" from the Scheme Land; - b.
-The scope for accessibility to be improved; - c.
-The opportunity to improve the connection between the town centre and the river by "opening up" the Scheme Land; - d.
-The opportunity to interlink the Gardens with the isolated area of open space situated to the south east of the Scheme Land; - e.
-The opportunity to create a connection between the upper gardens and lower Embankment level, and to create a space where visitors can be closer to the river; - f.
-The overwhelming advantages of removing car parking from along the Embankment and reducing vehicular movement; and - g.
-The opportunity to introduce real grass. - 12.
+Even Mr Cremin, the Chair of the TRT, has described the current Gardens as only a "stage in the progression towards a genuine riverside park".29 Other objectors to the Scheme have recognised the issues with the Scheme Land and the scope for improvements, in particular: - a.
+The desirability of removing the existing "dereliction" from the Scheme Land;30 - b.
+The scope for accessibility to be improved;31 - c.
+The opportunity to improve the connection between the town centre and the river by "opening up" the Scheme Land;32 - d.
+The opportunity to interlink the Gardens with the isolated area of open space situated to the south east of the Scheme Land;33 - e.
+The opportunity to create a connection between the upper gardens and lower Embankment level, and to create a space where visitors can be closer to the river;34 - The overwhelming advantages of removing car parking from along the f.
+Embankment and reducing vehicular movement;35 and - g.
+The opportunity to introduce real grass.36 - 12.
 Mr Cremin explained in his evidence that the inquiry has "heard the Council talk a lot about dereliction, crumbling buildings, antisocial behaviour, car parking etc. How negative all these things are, how much they are impacting on the public.
-How important it is to get something done.
-And we agree."
-Mr Cremin recognised that there was a "wonderful"
+How important it is to get

-&lt;sup>26 Cllr Neden-Watts, XiC (Day 2).
+26 Cllr Neden-Watts, XiC (Day 2).

-&lt;sup>27 LBR1A, para 10.32.
+27 LBR1A, para 10.32.
 For example at W1.1.02 pages 25 to 26.
 LBR19-2, para 2.16.
 This was confirmed by Mr Chadwick (Day 8), who explained that instances of anti-social behaviour in the Gardens are regular and that addressing these issues was often on the Council's priority task list.

-&lt;sup>28 LBR1A, para 4.6; LBR2A, para 4.11.
+28 LBR1A, para 4.6; LBR2A, para 4.11.

-&lt;sup>29 Mr Cremin, XiC (Day 6).
+29 Mr Cremin, XiC (Day 6).

-&lt;sup>30 Howard Vie, XiC: "everyone's aim is to get rid of the dereliction and make the riverside area a nice friendly area".
+30 Howard Vie, XiC: "everyone's aim is to get rid of the dereliction and make the riverside area a nice friendly area".
 Mr Cremin, XiC (Day 6).

-&lt;sup>31 Mrs Holman, XX (Day 4); the current Gardens have only one accessible entrance.
+31 Mrs Holman, XX (Day 4); the current Gardens have only one accessible entrance.

-&lt;sup>32 Mrs Holman expressed the view that she "shared the aspirations" of the supporters of the Scheme during XX of Cllr Neden-Watts, and "did not disagree" with Cllr Neden-Watts view that one of the great merits of the Scheme was "opening up" the Scheme Land (Day 2).
+32 Mrs Holman expressed the view that she "shared the aspirations" of the supporters of the Scheme during XX of Cllr Neden-Watts, and "did not disagree" with Cllr Neden-Watts view that one of the great merits of the Scheme was "opening up" the Scheme Land (Day 2).